Skip to content

 Read the route, then decide how greedy the exit should be.

-The same match language repeats through COIL: start even, collect value, pick a window, hold under pressure, then read the signed result report.
+The same match language repeats through COIL: start even, collect value, pick a window, hold under pressure, then read the reproducible result report.

 1. 01StartThe opening feels competitive because the first edge is earned in the arena.